 A star shot forth from Jacob and a rod has risen from Israel, and he shall strike down the extremities of Moab and undermine all the children of Seth.
 Edom shall be a conquest and Seir shall be a conquest [of] his enemies - and Israel will attain wealth.
 One from Jacob shall rule and destroy the remnant of a city.
-He saw Amalek and declaimed his parable and said: 'Amalek is the first of nations, and its end is eternal destruction.'
-Numbers 24:18-20.
+He saw Amalek and declaimed his parable and said: 'Amalek is the first of nations, and its end is eternal destruction.
+'Numbers 24:18-20

-Instead of choosing to assimilate at all costs from anti-Semitism, Jewish people all over the world continue to renew and intensify their Jewish existence and to have and raise Jewish children.
+Instead of choosing to assimilate at all costs from anti- Semitism, Jewish people all over the world continue to renew and intensify their Jewish existence and to have and raise Jewish children.
 Knowing of the fate to which this decision exposes them and aware of how little the world really cares, such an act can only come from faith and trust in God.
-To be Jewish is to be part of a four-thousand year old community of memory that recognizes what we owe to those who have come before us.
+To be Jewish is to be part of a fourthousand year old community of memory that recognizes what we owe to those who have come before us.
 The recognition that one is Jewish unavoidably implies that one has obligations.
-The recognizes was also says that the recognizes who have come before us.
-The recognition that one is Jewish unavoidably implies that one has obligations.

-Elie Wiesel has stated to be a Jew in the post-Holocaust world is to be a witness, for Jewish eyes have seen and Jewish ears have heard the awe-inspiring revelation at Sinai and the overwhelming anti-revelation at Auschwitz.385 The role of witness is not limited to the actual victims or actual survivors, but all Jews are victims and survivors.386 For under the tradition of Passover, in every generation each Jew must regard himself or herself as personally going forth out of Egypt.387
+Elie Wiesel has stated to be a Jew in the post-Holo-

+caust world is to be a witness, for Jewish eyes have seen and Jewish ears have heard the awe-inspiring revelation at Sinai and the overwhelming anti-revelation at Auschwitz.
+The role of witness is not limited to the actual victims or actual survivors, but all Jews are victims and survivors.
+For under the tradition of Passover, in every generation each Jew must regard himself or herself as personally going forth out of Egypt.

 Abraham Heschel has stated that "the religious duty of the Jew is to participate in the process of continued redemption, in seeing that justice prevails over power that awareness of God penetrates human understanding."
 The Jews are God's stake in human history, as the dawn and the dusk.
-389 The presence of Israel is the repudiation of despair and Israel demands a renewal of trust in God.
+The presence of Israel is the repudiation of despair and Israel demands a renewal of trust in God.